 I simply attached an aluminum plate to the end shaft of the P43G stepper.
 A ball head mount was then used to connect a DSLR to the plate.
 The photo below shows how the parts are connected together.

 To test the accuracy of the tracker, I tried to capture the Milky Way using an 18-55 mm lens, set at 18 mm (wide field).
 The point of the test is to determine if the tracker is capable of producing pin-point stars.
-Note that the test was conducted from a location with a considerable amount of light pollution.

 To test it further, I also tried it with a more demanding lens: 55 mm.
 Without tracking, stars appear as streaks, but with tracking, stars remain as fixed points.

 Even with a 55 mm lens, the tracker is capable of accurate tracking up to 120 seconds, which should be more than enough for Milky Way shots.

 The tracker’s ‘tracking speed’ needs to match the actual movement of the sky.
 To calibrate your own tracker and make sure that the stepper does not rotate a bit too fast nor too slow, follow the procedure below: